 You see, it’s his struggle.
 It’s his sin.
 But, it’s our marriage.
-And, if there’s one thing I’ve learned about this lust fight, unless I get in it, he will lose.
+And, if there’s one thing I’ve learned about this lust problem and the fight against it, unless I get in it, he will lose.

 There are four things I want you to know if your husband is battling the lust beast.

 1. This has nothing to do with you and how you look.

 His lust problem is not about you.
 He isn’t looking because you aren’t physically attractive enough.
 I want you to use a Sharpie and write that on your arm if you have to.
 Believe it.
 Please, believe it.
 His struggle goes far deeper than a sort of your body versus her body comparison game.
 The faster you can accept this to be true, the sooner you will be able to actually help him deal with his sin in a healthy way.